assembler what is

 Manual Generic Software:

-Help Generic Software, contrast with "custom software", refers to the ready-made software, traditionally shrink-wrapped but downloadable in today's market. gas: gnu assembler meaning.
+Help Generic Software, contrast with "custom software", refers to the ready-made software, traditionally shrink-wrapped but downloadable in today's market. gas: gnu assembler abbreviation.

 • Dodano: